mount ext4 drives & remount FAT32 drives into the google pixel's internal storage

 - a Google Pixel (sailfish) or Google Pixel XL (marlin) on Android 10, rooted with Magisk. may work on other phones.

-- a USB storage drive formatted with an ext4 filesystem. other filesystems not currently supported.
+- a USB storage drive formatted with an ext4 or FAT32 filesystem.

 installation is essentially just copying the scripts to the device & making them executable. you can do this manually, or use one of the automated steps below. you also probably want to disable Google Play Protect scanning in the Play Store menu.